dlevs/vscode-regex-robin/CONTRIBUTING.md

 2. `npm install` to install dependencies
 3. Open this folder in VS Code and start the debugger (`F5`).

+## Updating the config

+The contributions in the package.json file are generated from the TypeScript types.
+Don't update them manually.

+Run `npm run build` to update them.

 ## Testing

 ### Unit tests